jakleh/private-school-closure-research/README.md

-I wrote this program to identify 1000+ California and Pennsylvania private schools as either open or closed.
+This program was written to identify 1000+ California and Pennsylvania private schools as either open or closed.
 Each state has its own department of education with a website that identifies private schools as either open or closed.
 Hence, since each website maintains a consistent layout for each school search, I was able to use web scraping in order to identify the activity status of each school.